funkecity/ICS-Security-Assessment-Project/README.md

 The ABC Plant relies on a range of critical infrastructure assets for operations.
 Ensuring cybersecurity across these systems requires strict access controls, regular maintenance, and strong security policies to mitigate risks.

-# Add ABC Plant Vulnerabilities Report Overview
+#  ABC Plant Vulnerabilities Report Overview

 - Identified vulnerabilities in PLCs, HMIs, and OT devices
 - Issues include outdated firmware, weak passwords, lack of encryption, unpatched software, and default credentials